hugeandbulk/rumor/Erdős–Rényi-model/readme.md

 What is the difference between path and circuit in discrete mathematics?

 Circuit is a closed trail.
 These can have repeated vertices only.
 It is a trail in which neither vertices nor edges are repeated i.e. if we traverse a graph such that we do not repeat a vertex and nor we repeat an edge.
 As path is also a trail, thus it is also an open walk.

+What are the different types of circuits in graph theory?

+There are two particular categories of circuits with specific characteristics: Eulerian: this circuit consists of a closed path that visits every edge of a graph exactly once.
+Hamiltonian: this circuit is a closed path that visits every node of a graph exactly once.